 - Using a blunt thin knife, cut through the ice cream in zigzag motion to create coarse marbled patterns.
 Cover the container and freeze for a couple of hours.

-- This is one ice cream that needs no dressing up.
+- This applesauce and walnut ice cream needs no dressing up.
 Just scoop, drop into cones and enjoy.